Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Shuter J. Forgiveness of non-adherence to HIV-1 antiretroviral therapy.
 J Antimicrob Chemother.
 2008;61(4):769-773.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/18256112.

 - Cotton M, Liberty A, Rodriguez CA, et al. Pharmacokinetics, safety, and efficacy of bictegravir/emtricitabine/tenofovir alafenamide (B/F/TAF) single-tablet regimen in HIV-1-infected children (6 to < 12 years).
 Presented at: International AIDS Conference.
 2018.
 Amsterdam, Netherlands.
 Available at: http://www.natap.org/2018/IAC/IAC_39.htm.

 - Gaur A, Rodriguez C, McGrath EJ, et al. Bictegravir/FTC/TAF single-tablet regimen in adolescents: week 24 results.
 Presented at: Conference on Retroviruses and Opportunistic Infections.
 2018.
-Boston, MA.
+Boston, Massachussetts.
 Available at: http://www.croiconference.org/sessions/bictegravirftctaf-single-tablet-regimen-adolescents-week-24-results.

-- Gaur A, Cotton M, Rodriguez C, et al. Bictegravir/FTC/TAF single-tablet regimen in adolescents & children: week 48 results.
+- Gaur A, Cotton M, Rodriguez C, et al. Bictegravir/FTC/TAF single-tablet regimen in adolescents & children: Week 48 results.
 Presented at: Conference on Retroviruses and Opportunistic Infections.
 2019.
-Seattle, WA.
-Available at: http://www.croiwebcasts.org/p/2019croi/46.
+Seattle, Washington.
+Available at: http://www.croiwebcasts.org/p/2019croi/46